Boston Pops: History

-And in 1992 Williams conducted a memorable performance of the Pops featuring Broadway Icon John Raitt and his daughter Grammy winner Bonnie Raitt along with members of her Band.
+In 1992, Williams conducted a memorable performance of the Pops featuring Broadway Icon John Raitt and his daughter Grammy winner Bonnie Raitt along with members of her Band.

 Keith Lockhart assumed the post of principal Pops conductor in 1995.
 Lockhart continues to conduct the Boston Pops today.
-Williams remains the Laureate Conductor of the Pops and conducts a week of Pops concerts every year, two nights at Symphony Hall each spring and two nights in the Ozawa Hall at Tanglewood each summer.
+Williams is Laureate Conductor of the Pops and conducts the Pops at Symphony Hall and Tanglewood.

 Guest artists

 Lockhart has brought in numerous pop-music acts and icons in addition to Broadway greats (the likes of Idina Menzel, Kristin Chenoweth and Sutton Foster performed with the orchestra throughout Lockhart's first 25 years there) to play with the orchestra since being named conductor, including Ben Folds, Rockapella, Guster, My Morning Jacket, Aimee Mann, Kelly Clarkson, and Elvis Costello.

 Spring Season

 2012

 Glee star Matthew Morrison performed with the orchestra.

-2014: "The Very Best of The Boston Pops" (May 7 – June 14, 2014)
+2014: "The Very Best of The Boston Pops" (May 7–June 14, 2014)

 The 2014 Spring Season was announced towards the end of February 2014, with the title "The Very Best of the Boston Pops".

-Opening Night was Wednesday, May 7 at 8pm, and the orchestra opened with "The Very Best of the Boston Pops with Jason Alexander," conducted by Keith Lockhart.
+Opening Night was Wednesday, May 7 at 8 pm, and the orchestra opened with "The Very Best of the Boston Pops with Jason Alexander", conducted by Keith Lockhart.

 "The Very Best of the Boston Pops" was conducted by Lockhart and performed on select nights throughout the season, giving audiences both a chance to see what the orchestra was capable of performing (given the various selections from their vast library of compositions) as well as the opportunity to select which dates worked best for them.
 These performances were given on Thursday, May 8, Friday, May 9, Tuesday, May 27th (Arthur Fiedler Night 2014), and Friday, June 13.